On Friday, China said it would not be setting a target for economic development for this year.

-The air pollution levels of china recently surpassed Concentrations over the same period last year to the first time because the crisis that was coronavirus began, driven by industrial emissions.
+The air pollution levels of china recently surpassed Concentrations over the same period last year for the first time because the crisis that was coronavirus began, driven by industrial emissions.

 All this shows that China is slowly getting back to business.

-However, It’s not business as usual, and this reveals exactly how difficult it’s going to be to get our savings going again.
+However, It’s not business as usual, and this reveals precisely how difficult it will be to get our savings going again.

 Recent sales statistics show just how hard it will be to get folks into buying items and shops.